zendesk/demo_apps/v2/sell/custom-objects-app/README.md

 };
 ```

-Based on `invoiceId` provided in parameters, this method makes a PATCH request to the [Update Object Record](/rest_api/docs/sunshine/resources#update-object-record) endpoint.
+Based on `invoiceId` provided in the parameters, this method makes a PATCH request to the [Update Object Record](/rest_api/docs/sunshine/resources#update-object-record) endpoint.
 Note, the Content-Type is specified as "application/merge-patch+json".

-### Deleting objects and relationships
+### Deleting an object and relationship

 The last action available in the app is detaching the invoice record from a deal.
 It can be performed from the `<Details>` view by clicking the button which navigates to the `/delete` path handled by the `<DeleteView>` component.